luk6xff/luk6xff.github.io/content/posts/md_book.md

 This command starts a local web server.
 You can view your book by visiting http://localhost:3000 in your web browser.

 ## Summary
-This setup gives you a solid foundation to create a comprehensive mdBook for your presentation on Rust :)
+This setup gives you a solid foundation to create a comprehensive mdBook for your presentation :)